freeradical13/freeradical13.github.io/index.md

 An [ion transporter][] (or ion pump) uses active transport to pump ions across a membrane against their concentration gradient.

-[Facilitated diffusion][] of other molecules into the cell includes ion channels which create electrochemical gradients that let in cations since otherwise the cytoplasm is negatively charged.
+[Facilitated diffusion][] of other molecules into the cell includes ion channels which create electrochemical gradients that let in cations since otherwise they cannot get in due to the negatively charged cytoplasm.

 [Endocytosis][] occurs when the membrane invaginates, creating a pocket into which extracellular material falls into and then the membrane forms around that material, allowing it to be brought inside as a vesicle.
 [Exocytosis][] occurs when a vesicle merges with the membrane and then the material is pushed into the extracellular space.